 Like peels and laser treatments that lighten dark spots, certain foods have been proven to lighten the appearance of sun damage.
 However, unlike fancy in-office treatments, DIY food treatments aren't nearly as costly and tend to have fewer side effects.
 So before you go the expensive in-office route, why not try fading your dark spots with one of these natural remedies first?
 For the five food-to-face treatments that might just get rid of your dark spots (no lasers necessary), keep on reading.

 What can't apple cider vinegar do?
-The inexpensive pantry staple (we're talking $2 a bottle) softens hair, helps control oil production and acne, and, drumroll please, lightens dark spots.
-It works because it accelerates the process of skin shedding and regrowth, which of course means fresh, new, and undiscolored skin is brought to the surface quicker.
+The inexpensive pantry staple softens hair, helps control oil production and acne, and (drumroll, please) has been proven to lighten dark spots.
+It works because it accelerates the process of skin shedding and regrowth, which of course means fresh skin that's not discolored is brought to the surface quicker.

 Soak a cotton ball in the vinegar, and apply it to dark spots a few times a week for several minutes before rinsing with water.